-Any student who has not been enrolled at a college or university for three consecutive years may elect only once to deny all work attempted at a college or university prior to the three-year period.
+Any student who has not been enrolled at a college or university for three consecutive years may elect only once to deny all work attempted at a college or university prior to the three-year period; and if you transfer, it may or may not be accepted by other institutions of higher learning.
 The three-year period does not need to immediately precede the exercise of the option.
 The forgiven academic record will appear on the student's permanent record but will not be used in computing the student's grade point average at SUSLA.
+The only exceptions are to determine honors for graduation and eligibility for financial aid and/or scholarships.

-The student must apply for academic amnesty or forgiveness of credit courses in the Office of Academic Affairs at the time of application for admission or readmission to SUSLA or within one calendar year from the first date of enrollment or readmission.
+The student must be officially enrolled at the University before applying for academic amnesty.
+They must apply for amnesty or forgiveness of credit courses in the Office of Academic Affairs at the time of application for admission or readmission to SUSLA or within one calendar year from the first date of enrollment or readmission.
 The declaration must be completed prior to the deadline for resigning from the University in the semester in which it is made.
 A decision to declare academic amnesty is final and irreversible.

-For enrolled students who plan to matriculate into professional academic degree programs (i.e. Allied Health and Nursing) at SUSLA, an exception of the 3-year requirement (only) may be waived with the appropriate approvals.
-For such a waiver, a student must forward a request to his/her program director for consideration.
-If approved, the request must be forwarded to the Division Chairman, Dean and Vice Chancellor for Academic Affairs for consideration.
-However, final approval of the waiver must be granted by the Chancellor.
+For enrolled students who plan to matriculate into professional academic degree programs (i.e. allied health, nursing) at SUSLA, an exception of the 3-year requirement (only) may be waived with the appropriate approvals from the Program Director, Division Chairman, Dean (if applicable), and the Vice Chancellor for Academic Affairs.
 All other requirements to declare academic amnesty cannot be waived.

-Your forgiven academic record will appear on your transcript, but it will not be used when computing your grade point average.
-The only exceptions are to determine honors for graduation and eligibility for financial aid and/or scholarships.
+The forgiven academic record will be reflected on the transcript, but it will not be used when computing the grade point average.